-(i) The Office of the Interconnection shall calculate regional adder rates for the Eastern and Western Regions.
-Regional adder rates shall be equal to the total balancing Operating Reserve credits paid to generators for transmission constraints that occur on transmission system capacity equal to or less than 345kv.
-The regional adder rates shall be separated into reliability and deviation charges, which shall be allocated to real-time load or real-time deviations, respectively.
-Whether the underlying credits are designated as reliability or deviation charges shall be determined in accordance with section 3.2.3(p).
-Allocation to real-time load share under this subsection (q)(i) shall not apply to Direct Charging Energy.
+The Office of the Interconnection shall calculate regional adder rates for the Eastern and Western regions.
+Regional adder rates for reliability shall be equal to the total balancing Energy Make Whole credits for reliability in the region divided by the total real-time load plus export transactions in the relevant region in accordance with Tariff, Attachment K-Appendix, section 3.2.3(q)(ii). , Whether the underlying credits are designated as reliability or deviation charges shall be determined in accordance with Tariff, Attachment K-Appendix, section 3.2.3(p).

+Regional adder rates for deviations shall be equal to the total balancing Energy Make Whole credits for deviations in the region divided by the daily total of hourly deviations in the relevant region in accordance with Tariff, Attachment K-Appendix, section 3.2.3(q)(iii).

-(ii) The Office of the Interconnection shall calculate RTO balancing Operating Reserve rates.
-RTO balancing Operating Reserve rates shall be equal to balancing Operating Reserve credits except those associated with the scheduling of units for Black Start service or testing of Black Start Units as provided in Tariff, Schedule 6A, in excess of the regional adder rates calculated pursuant to Tariff, Attachment K-Appendix, section 3.2.3(q)(i).
-The RTO balancing Operating Reserve rates shall be separated into reliability and deviation charges, which shall be allocated to real-time load or real-time deviations, respectively.
-Whether the underlying credits are allocated as reliability or deviation charges shall be determined in accordance with section 3.2.3(p).
-Allocation to real-time load share under this subsection (q)(ii) shall not apply to Direct Charging Energy.
+(ii) The Office of the Interconnection shall calculate RTO balancing uplift rates.
+RTO balancing uplift rates for reliability shall be equal to the total balancing Energy Make Whole credits for reliability in the RTO region divided by the total real-time load plus export transactions in the RTO region in accordance with section (q)(ii).
+RTO balancing uplift rates for deviations shall be equal to the total balancing Energy Make Whole credits for deviations in the RTO region plus the total credits as determined in Tariff, Attachment K-Appendix, section 3.2.3(g) divided by the daily total of hourly deviations in the RTO region as determined pursuant to Tariff, Attachment K-Appendix, section 3.2.3(h). .
+Whether the underlying credits are allocated as reliability or deviation charges shall be determined in accordance with Tariff, Attachment K-Appendix, section 3.2.3(p).

-(iii) Reliability and deviation regional balancing Operating Reserve rates shall be determined by summing the relevant RTO balancing Operating Reserve rates and regional adder rates.
+(iii) Reliability and deviation regional balancing uplift rates shall be determined by summing the relevant RTO balancing Energy Make Whole rates and regional adder rates.

-(iv) If the Eastern and/or Western Regions do not have regional adder rates, the relevant regional balancing Operating Reserve rate shall be the reliability and/or deviation RTO balancing Operating Reserve rate.
+(r) Make Whole for Offers > $1000

-(r) Market Sellers that incur incremental operating costs for a generation resource that are either greater than $1,000/MWh as determined in accordance with the Market Seller’s PJM-approved Fuel Cost Policy, Operating Agreement, Schedule 2 and PJM Manual 15, but are not verified at the time of dispatch of the resource under Tariff, Attachment K-Appendix, section 6.4.3, or greater than $2,000/MWh as determined in accordance with the Market Seller’s PJM-approved Fuel Cost Policy, Operating Agreement, Schedule 2, and PJM Manual 15, will be eligible to receive credit for Operating Reserves upon review of the Market Monitoring Unit and the Office of the Interconnection, and approval of the Office of the Interconnection.
+(r) Market Sellers that incur incremental operating costs for a generation resource that are either greater than $1,000/MWh as determined in accordance with the Market Seller’s PJM-approved Fuel Cost Policy, Operating Agreement, Schedule 2 and PJM Manual 15, but are not verified at the time of dispatch of the resource under Tariff, Attachment K-Appendix, section 6.4.3, or greater than $2,000/MWh as determined in accordance with the Market Seller’s PJM-approved Fuel Cost Policy, Operating Agreement, Schedule 2, and PJM Manual 15, will be eligible to receive credit for Energy Make Whole upon review of the Market Monitoring Unit and the Office of the Interconnection, and approval of the Office of the Interconnection.
 Market Sellers must submit to the Office of the Interconnection and the Market Monitoring Unit all relevant documentation demonstrating the calculation of costs greater than $2,000/MWh, and costs greater than $1,000/MWh which were not verified at the time of dispatch of the resource under Tariff, Attachment K-Appendix, section 6.4.3.
-The Office of the Interconnection must approve any Operating Reserve credits paid to a Market Seller under this subsection (r).
+The Office of the Interconnection must approve any Energy Make Whole credits paid to a Market Seller under this subsection (r).